nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 In this step, we consume the deployed model using Swagger.
 First, we download the `swagger.json` file then we run the `swagger.sh` and `serve.py`

+- swagger.sh will download the latest Swagger container, and it will run it on port 9000.
+- serve.py will start a Python server on port 8000.
+This script needs to be right next to the downloaded swagger.json file.

 ![Run Swagger](https://github.com/nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/blob/master/starter_files/screenshots/10_run_swagger_sh.PNG)

 The next screenshots shows swagger running on localhost.